letolabs/git-training/git_version_control_for_software_developers.md

 ## Overview

 Start from the beginning and learn the basics of Git on the command-line in the first day.
 Days 2 and 3 are for developers working in a team or as part of multiple teams with complex dependencies.

 ## Objectives

+On completion of the course, students will have a firm grasp of the most important features of the Git command-line

 ### Day 1